sunfounder/arduino_starter_kit/docs/source/25_show_number.rst

         }
     }

 5. Your complete code should look like the following.
-At this point, you can upload the code to the R3 board, and you'll see the 7-segment display scrolling through digits 0 to 9.
+At this point, you can upload the code to the Arduino Uno R3, and you'll see the 7-segment display scrolling through digits 0 to 9.

 .. code-block:: Arduino